 - Travel date: 18th July 2009

 Nice and friendly

+"Fantastic holiday location, run on eco lines by Astrid and Kamel.
+A note of caution, If you are unsure about dogs, Zhilly the owners pet is allowed the full run of the place, however she is extremely friendly and no bother at all.
 Nothing is too much trouble for the owners and they regularly request your feedback and suggestions.
 The b-b-q nights are a must and you won't be able to eat all the delicious food.
 A quick note about cleanliness and the pool- faultless with the rooms being spotlessly clean.
 If you go to Dalyan and want a small friendly place to stay, other than the Dalyan Garden Pension run by Ercan and Cathy, this pension must be considered.
 Will go back again if we return to Dalyan!"

 - Travel date: 10th July 2009

 Dalyan's best kept secret

 - Travel date: 9th July 2009

 A sanctuary from the hustle and bustle of life

 - Travel date: 9th July 2009

 like a sweet dream